History of Warman

 The original settlement was informally called “Diamond” because of the diamond shape made by the intersecting railway tracks.
 The name of the settlement was soon changed to Warman in honour of Cy Warman, a journalist, author and poet who worked as a publicity writer for Canadian Northern and the Grand Trunk Pacific Railway documenting the railway expansion boom in western Canada.
 There was a large influx of settlers into the area following the construction of the new railway, lured by the promise of a quarter section of farmland for $10, and also by the business opportunities in the new community.
 The railways, newspapers and government encouraged settlement, and Warman soon became a bustling village with a large school, churches, a bank, two hotels, a newspaper, a blacksmith shop, a shoe repair shop, several general stores and even wooden sidewalks.
 The surrounding rural municipality was also named Warman.

 While the railroads were the new town’s biggest asset, Warman was handicapped by its lack of a good source of water and also suffered a number of setbacks, including a devastating fire in 1908.
 A tornado in 1910 also took its toll, as did numerous epidemics of diseases like mumps, measles, chicken pox and scarlet fever.
 Competition was keen from the nearby city of Saskatoon, and many business people who had lost their buildings to natural disasters chose to rebuild in Saskatoon.

-By 1961, the population of Warman had grown to 659 residents, and in 1962, it reincorporated as a village, and by 1966, Warman was granted town status.
+By 1961, the population of Warman had grown to 659 residents, and in 1962, it reincorporated as a village.
+By 1966, Warman was granted town status.
 Over the past 40 years, major improvements were made including treated water piped in from Saskatoon, the installation of storm sewers and paving of streets.

-For more information please contact the Warman Historical Committee and Sharon Martens at 306-934-5914
+For more information please contact the Warman Historical Committee (Sharon Martens) at 306-934-5914